Renting a vehicle in Costa Rica gives you access to the entire country – and all the fascinating little nuances that make daily life so colorful.

 Our agents can set up the all inclusive or al a carte vacation package and itinerary you want throughout the country.
 There is no charge for our service and we’ll save you money and lots of time and you’ll get the vacation you want.
 Bill Beard’s reservation office is located in La Fortuna, Costa Rica in the shadow of Arenal Volcano, behind the Catholic Church near the world famous hot springs.

-Direct: 954-453-5044 FAX: 321-400-1404 Toll free: 877-853-0538
+CONTACT: Direct: 954-453-5044 FAX: 321-400-1404 Toll free: 877-853-0538

 Office Hours: 8-6 CST M-F 9-5 CST Sat